bufbuild-ru/docs/docs/reference/cli/buf/config/migrate/index.md

 ### Description

-If no flags are specified, the current directory is searched for buf.yamls, buf.work.yamls, and buf.gen.yamls.The effects of this command may change over time
+If no flags are specified, the current directory is searched for buf.yamls, buf.work.yamls, and buf.gen.yamls.

+The effects of this command may change over time

 ### Flags